walnutown/CodingInTheDeep/KnowledgeBase/root.md

         * change parameter name
       * Overloading happens at compile time, compiler determines whether a given method is correctly overloaded, if not, error

+* String
+  * String pool: comes from the idea that all already defined string are stored in same 'pool'(heap) and before creating String using "", compiler checks if such string is already defined.
+This is called [string interning](http://www.programcreek.com/2014/03/create-java-string-by-double-quotes-vs-by-constructor/)
+  <pre><code>String s = "a" + "bc";
+    String t = "ab" + "c";
+    System.out.println(s == t); // true, have same reference.
+    System.out.println(s.equals(t)); // true, have same value

+    String c = "abcd";
+    String d = new String("abcd");
+    System.out.println(c == d);  // False, new String() create a new object System.out.println(c.equals(d)); // True
+  </pre></code>
+  * String immutability
+    * Immutable objects cannot be modified once it's created.
+Any modification in immutable objects result in new objects
+    * Why String is immutable in Java?
+      * String pool, one obejct may have several references.
+If String is mutable, modify the object will influence all the references.
+  * Substring
+    * in JDK6, T = S.substring() reference to the original String object S. This will easily cause memory leak.
+Why?
+GC will not collect S even when it's not used, because T has a reference to it.
+    * in JDK7, T = S.substring() will create a new String object.
+Thus solve this issue.

+* Pass By Value
+  * Java Passes everything by values
+  * Objects and arrays are passed by values.
+The value here is a variable storing the memory address of the object/array (In short, value stores the reference to object)

 * Private Constructor
   * use cases: Singleton pattern, enum